 Geoff Camphire (email@example.com)

-Alexandria, VA - Go online today to view a new webcast detailing resources, events, and opportunities available through Earth Science Week, the annual worldwide celebration of the geosciences!
-Find the “Get Involved: Earth Science Week 2014” webcast online now for viewing at your convenience.
+Alexandria, VA - Where can you find out about educational resources, events, and opportunities available through Earth Science Week, the annual worldwide celebration of the geosciences?
+Start by going online to view a new webcast titled "Get Involved: Earth Science Week 2016"!

-This free webcast, narrated by AGI’s Katelyn Murtha, provides an overview of learning activities, instructional materials, career resources, upcoming events, networking opportunities, contests, videos, and other programs available through Earth Science Week.
+This free webcast, narrated by AGI's Brendan Soles, provides an overview of learning activities, instructional materials, career resources, upcoming events, networking opportunities, contests, videos, and other programs available through Earth Science Week.
 The tutorial provides a tour of online links and resources for more information.

-webcasts.
-In addition, see webcasts describing the Earth Science Week contests, special days during the week, and AGI’s geoscience teacher award competition.
+The roughly 5-minute webcast focuses on Earth Science Week 2016 (October 9-15), which celebrates the theme "Our Shared Geoheritage."
+To view the webcast, visit http://www.earthsciweek.org/webcasts.
+In addition, see webcasts describing the Earth Science Week contests, special "focus days" during the week, and AGI's geoscience teacher award competition.